-The UMBC-ACM student chapter has been working under the insightful guidance of Prof. Tim Finin and Prof. Tim Oates, both Professors of Computer Science and Electrical Engineering at the University of Maryland, Baltimore County.
+The UMBC-ACM student chapter has been working under the insightful guidance of Prof. Houbing Herbert Song, Prof. Tim Finin and Prof. Tim Oates, all are Professors at the University of Maryland, Baltimore County.

 Dr. Tim Finin is a Professor of Computer Science and Electrical Engineering at the University of Maryland, Baltimore County (UMBC).
 He has over 30 years of experience in applications of Artificial Intelligence to problems in information systems and language understanding.
 His current research is focused on the Semantic Web, mobile computing, analyzing and extracting information from text and online social media, and on enhancing security and privacy in information systems.
 He is AAAI Fellow, received an IEEE Technical Achievement award in 2009 and was selected as the UMBC Presidential Research Professor in 2012.